fernandopassaia/app_fullstackdemo/README.md

 case of MobileApp you will be allowed to see details of Device, and register it on portal.
 Once registered, you'll see it on Panel linked to the logged-user (details of Device) and will interact to the Dashboard.

-:+1: (Note: Add a DIAGRAM explaining how system works)

 **FrontEnd** Will have a LoginScreen, where user can click on "Register new user" and create a new user, or also login with an existing.
 Panel you will have a DashBoard (showing graphics with Number of Devices per AndroidVersion, and number of devices per Manufacturer).
 Users logged on Panel will be allowed to create another Users that can also Login